My IRB Nightmare

 I sometimes worry that people misunderstand the case against bureaucracy.
 People imagine it’s Big Business complaining about the regulations preventing them from steamrolling over everyone else.
 That hasn’t been my experience.
 Big Business – heck, Big Anything – loves bureaucracy.
 They can hire a team of clerks and secretaries and middle managers to fill out all the necessary forms, and the rest of the company can be on their merry way.
 It’s everyone else who suffers.
 The amateurs, the entrepreneurs, the hobbyists, the people doing something as a labor of love.
 Wal-Mart is going to keep selling groceries no matter how much paperwork and inspections it takes; the poor immigrant family with the backyard vegetable garden might not.

-Bureaucracy limits the field to big institutional actors with vested interests.
-No amount of hassle is going to prevent the Pfizer-Merck-Novartis Corporation from doing any study that will raise their bottom line.
-But enough hassle will prevent a random psychiatrist at a small Midwestern hospital from pursuing his pet theory about how to improve patient care.
+Bureaucracy in science does the same thing: limit the field to big institutional actors with vested interests.
+No amount of hassle is going to prevent the Pfizer-Merck-Novartis Corporation from doing whatever study will raise their bottom line.
+But enough hassle will prevent a random psychiatrist at a small community hospital from pursuing his pet theory about bipolar diagnosis.
 The more hurdles we put up, the more the scientific conversation skews in favor of Pfizer-Merck-Novartis.
 And the less likely we are to hear little stuff, dissenting voices, and things that don’t make anybody any money.

 I’m not just talking about IRBs here.
 I could write a book about this.
 There are so many privacy and confidentiality restrictions around the most harmless of datasets that research teams won’t share data with one another (let alone with unaffiliated citizen scientists) lest they break some arcane regulation or other.
 Closed access journals require people to pay thousands of dollars in subscription fees before they’re allowed to read the scientific literature; open-access journals just shift the burden by requiring scientists to pay thousands of dollars to publish their research.
-Big research institutions have whole departments to deal with these kinds of problems; unaffiiliated people who just want to look into things on their own are out of luck.
+Big research institutions have whole departments to deal with these kinds of problems; unaffiliated people who just want to look into things on their own are out of luck.

-And this is happening at a time when big-name research keeps getting debunked again and again, often by random citizen-scientists and science-bloggers.
-Over half of psychology studies fail replication; my own field of psychiatry is even worse.
-When bad research is debunked, it’s often by statistics bloggers like Andrew Gelman and Daniel Lakens – both PhDs with institutional affiliations, but both operating outside of their day jobs.
-When I talk about “citizen science”, I don’t mean random cavemen who don’t understand the field.
-I mean people like these – smart, highly-qualified, but maybe not going to hire a team of paper-pushers and spend thousands of dollars in fees in order to say what they have to say.
+And this is happening at the same time we’re becoming increasingly aware of the shortcomings of big-name research.
+Half of psychology studies fail replication; my own field of psychiatry is even worse.
+And citizen-scientists and science bloggers are playing a big part in debunking bad research: here I’m thinking especially of statistics bloggers like Andrew Gelman and Daniel Lakens, but there are all sorts of people in this category.
+And both Gelman and Lakens are PhDs with institutional affiliations – “citizen science” doesn’t mean random cavemen who don’t understand the field – but they’re both operating outside their day job, trying to contribute a few hours per project instead of a few years.
+I know many more people like them – smart, highly-qualified, but maybe not going to hire a team of paper-pushers and spend thousands of dollars in fees in order to say what they have to say.
 Even now these people are doing great work – but I can’t help but feel like more is possible.

 IRB overreach is a small part of the problem.
 But it’s the part which sunk my bipolar study, a study I really cared about.
 I’m excited that there’s finally more of a national conversation about this kind of thing, and hopeful that further changes will make scientific efforts easier and more rewarding for the next generation of doctors.